Welcome to Nahalat Shalom

 We are a vibrant community, open and welcoming to individuals, couples, and families of all sizes, shapes, and colors.
 Nahalat Shalom values, nurtures, and needs the creative, spiritual, and intellectual contributions of each member.
 We cultivate and live our Judaism through worship, learning, dialogue, joyful celebrations, community involvement, arts, music, and dance.

 We are committed to living, sharing and passing on a vital and heartfelt Judaism to those who come after us.
 Children are always welcome in our sanctuary and at our celebrations and events, and they actually enjoy themselves in our once a week Cheder (Hebrew school).

 Nahalat Shalom is at 3606 Rio Grande Blvd NW, Albuquerque, NM 87107 (Between Candelaria and Griegos).
 Read the story of our "jewel of a shul" in this article.

 Nahalat Shalom is a proud member of Aleph: The Alliance for Jewish Renewal.
 Jewish renewal is a worldwide, transdenominational movement grounded in Judaism’s prophetic and mystical traditions.
 This article by Aleph Rabbi Marcia Prager describes its approach and vision in more detail.
 In short:

 Want to know more about Jewish Renewal?
-These articles by Shaul Magid, originally published in Tikkun, trace the origins of Jewish Renewal and consider its theological roots in ancient and modern thinking.
+The article link below is by Shaul Magid, and was originally published in Tikkun.
+It traces the origins of Jewish Renewal and considers its theological roots in ancient and modern thinking.
 (Reposted with permission):